 We have elected not to report transfer-out rates because our institution mission does not include providing substantial preparation for students to enroll in another eligible institution without completing or graduation.

-Data used to calculate an institution’s graduation rate comes from an institution’s annual submission to the U.S. Department of Education’s Integrated Postsecondary Education Data System (IPEDS).
-For more information about IPEDS, please visit http://nces.ed.gov/ipeds/about.
+Data used to calculate an institution’s graduation rate is derived from our student data system and is a result of the information submitted through the institution’s annual submission to the U.S. Department of Education’s Integrated Postsecondary Education Data System (IPEDS).
+For more information about IPEDS, please visit https://nces.ed.gov/ipeds/.

 In accordance with the Higher Education Opportunity Act (HEOA) of 2008 and in addition to the Higher Education Act of 1965 (as amended), each postsecondary educational institution must disclose information about retention rates to current and prospective students.
 The retention rates are calculated in accordance with federal regulations and are based upon the information submitted annually to the Integrated Postsecondary Education Data System (IPEDS).